Christmas is a joyous time of year for all, or is it?

 Gaining immediate help and support is imperative, however, planning for an alternative future is key to mental wellbeing and happiness.
 Kidd Rapinet’s experienced family lawyers deal with complex relationships and their domestic violence specialist lawyer brings an entirely different level of understanding and support to men and women suffering from abuse.

-For further help, please call Claire Lancaster or Catherine Banks on 01494 895451
+This article has been prepared by our family team in High Wycombe.
+For further help, please call Claire Lancaster or Catherine Banks on 01494 611020